epfl-lasa/fast-gmm/README.md

  	TODO
 ```

-**NOTES:** This package also includes an implementation of SVR evaluation function and generation of 3rd order polynomials.
-This might be useful to someone and in my opinion don't belong here. - Nadia
+**NOTES:** This package also includes an implementation of SVR evaluation function and 3rd order polynomial trajectory generation.
+These might be useful for someone and in my opinion don't belong here. - Nadia